wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-business-card-reader/includes/3-acquire-premium-ai-builder-license.md

 -   Identify the product that you need to buy to receive AI Builder capacity.
 -   Examine how you can purchase the product.

 To get AI Builder capacity, you need to purchase a specific Product SKU named **AI Builder Capacity add-on**.
-You will need to go through your usual channel to purchase this product, whether it's through a reseller,an enterprise agreement, or by using direct purchase.
+You will need to go through your usual channel to purchase this product, whether it's through a reseller, an enterprise agreement, or by using direct purchase.

 If you typically use Direct Channel, you can find this product in the Microsoft 365 admin center by going to <https://admin.microsoft.com>.